Background pattern

 • high blood pressure during pregnancy (preeclampsia or eclampsia).

-• aldosteronism (a disease that causes an increase in a hormone called aldosterone).
+• aldosteronism (a disease that causes elevated levels of a hormone called aldosterone).

-• any other condition associated with sodium retention (when the body retains too much sodium), such as steroid treatment (see also "Other medications and Viaflo Plasmalyte 148 (pH 7,4)")
+• any other condition associated with sodium retention (when the body retains too much sodium), such as treatment with steroids (see also “Other medicines and Viaflo Plasmalyte 148 (pH 7.4)”).

-• If you have a condition that could cause high levels of vasopressin, a hormone that regulates the fluid in your body.
+• if you have a condition that could cause high levels of vasopressin, a hormone that regulates fluid in your body.
 You may have too much vasopressin in your body because, for example:

 • children

-• people who have problems with their cerebrospinal fluid levels, for example, due to meningitis, bleeding in the skull, or brain injury.
+• people with problems with their brain fluid levels, for example, due to meningitis, bleeding in the skull, or head injury.

 • if your blood contains high levels of chloride above normal (hyperchloremia).